-We are shown the relatively easy interaction between the sexes in Middle Bronze Age (ca. 1800-1550 BCE) religious iconography give way to much harder, aggressive, and militarized figures in the Late Bronze Age (ca. 1550-1250 BCE) under Egyptian imperial and colonial influence which dominated what will become the Land of Israel in this period, particularly along the coast and the south of the country.
-To turn this into a polemical-apologetic point one should note that naked, anthropomorphic goddesses make their retreat long before the advent of biblical monotheists.
+We are shown the relatively easy interaction between the sexes in Middle Bronze Age (ca. 1800-1550 BCE) religious iconography giving way to much harder, aggressive, and militarized figures in the Late Bronze Age (ca. 1550-1250 BCE) under Egyptian imperial and colonial influence which dominated what will become the Land of Israel in this period, particularly along the coast and the south of the country.
+Naked, anthropomorphic goddesses make their retreat long before the advent of biblical monotheists.
 In Iron Age II (ca 1000-925 BCE), anthropomorphic images are already rare.
 Instead of anthropomorphic figures, the gods and (Ashera) goddess are represented by emblems and other symbols such as stylized trees and the like.
 In Iron Age IIB (925-720/700 BCE), the evidence points to the formation of regional nation states (namely the unified monarchy and the southern and northern kingdoms of Judah and Israel).
 Derived from Egyptian sources, the visual evidence shows the dominance of solar elements (wing creatures like falcon headed figures, scarabs, uraei, griffins, cherubs, and solar disks) in the iconographical materials.
 (Readers of the Bible will notice the vision of the prophet in Isaiah 6, and the figure of YHVH as sun god).
 In Iron Age IIC (720/700-587 BCE) makes a sudden shift.
 Now under Assyrian domination and influence, we now see anthropomorphic figures set under astral configurations and constellations.
 It’s in this period that Keel and Uehlinger present the re-emergence of Ashera in anthropomorphic shape, as well as the popular dissemination of terra-cotta figurines.
 (Mention is made here of “The Queen of Heaven,” mentioned in Jeremiah 7 and 44, as a related astral figure).
 Iron Age III (ca 587-405 BCE) is presented by Keel and Uehlinger as something of a sad denouement as the image of god, gods, and goddesses now disappear from off the Israelite scene.
 The returnees from the Babylonian exile are said to represent a more and most rigorous form of monotheistic “exclusivity.”